-Music games are fun for elementary school-aged children, improving their bodies mentally and physically.
-A recent study shows that early childhood and care educators believe that music is a creative outlet for children.
-It doesn’t matter if the child is learning how to play an instrument or sing and dance.
-Music sparks a student’s creativity, which encourages their vivid imagination.
-Honestly, that’s not a bad thing.
-Besides becoming more imaginative, you will see:
+A recent study showed that early childhood and care educators believe that music is a creative outlet for children, regardless if the child is learning how to play an instrument or sing and dance.

 Let's explore some of the benefits of music for children:

 - Cognitive Development: Children exposed to music often improve language development and memory and have better attention spans and mathematical capabilities.

 - Emotional Growth: Music provides a safe place for children to express and learn about their emotions.